arista-netdevops-community/avd-cEOS-Lab/README.md

 2. MGMT vrf for management connectivity
 3. eAPI enabled

-***NOTE*** If the default template is not replaced with the one from this repository, then for the intial AVD config replace you will observe a timeout error.
+**NOTE** For containerlab version less than v0.15, If the default template is not replaced with the one from this repository, then for the intial AVD config replace you will observe a timeout error.

 ## AWS AMI